Banging plates will not defeat coronavirus – we must build a quality public-health system to do that

 Our knee-jerk reaction is to further barricade ourselves and look with deeper suspicion at the poor who work as cleaners, domestic workers, delivery and couriers, and the vast army of service staff who clean, guard and ensure our comfortable lives.
 Yet we are the contagion carriers who will infect them.
 We have no facilities built for quarantine that are clean and hygienic.
 This in turn means that many are trying to escape and spreading the infection further.

-This is the time we the middle class must demand from our government that it prioritises the process of building basic, affordable, quality health infrastructure for all and not those who can afford it.
+This is the time we the middle class must demand from our government that it prioritises the process of building basic, affordable, quality health infrastructure for all and not only those who can afford it.
 Ringing bells from a balcony will not save us from what lies ahead – what will save us is the realisation that healthcare cannot be left to the whims of a rapacious private sector but rather is a public good and the government’s job.

 The current model of healthcare depending largely on private health care facilities and medical insurance will not work in our country.
 With no basic and almost non-existent public health facilities, testing centers, infrastructure or trained staff, this system is rendered useless when it is needed the most.
 Perhaps if we begin the process of demanding this change from our government today, the next time a pandemic hits our shores, we may not feel so helpless, alone and afraid.